 About the Client

-Leading AgriTech company that develops an end-to-end service for monitoring, and optimizing the health conditions and productivity of trees.
+Leading AgriTech company that develops an end-to-end monitoring service and optimizes trees’ health conditions and productivity.

-The client’s primary intent was to give farmers a solution for automatic ripe fruit detection.
-To do that, he started developing a technology for the early detection of anomalies and diseases at two levels: an individual tree and the entire plantation.
+The client aimed to give farmers a solution for automatic ripe fruit detection.
+He started developing technology for detecting anomalies and diseases at two levels: an individual tree and the entire plantation.